Usando listas de acesso IP para limitar o acesso e proteger o WordPress

 Important notes about IP Access Lists for WordPress

-- You cannot add the same IP address or range to both access lists simultaneously.
+- You cannot add the same IP address or a network to the black and white access lists simultaneously.

-- IP addresses in the access lists are never get locked out.
+- IP addresses in the access lists are never locked out by WP Cerber.

 - When you install and activate the WP Cerber plugin, it automatically adds your computer network to the White IP Access List.